 Geoff Vasile, a social worker, and peer support specialist states that he knows many who define their recovery this way, as they feel alienated from traditional recovery paradigms.
 He says, “All of them state that their quality of life improved, and they all say they have left the use of substances that were physically and mentally much more harmful for them.
 Do I have opinions on how cannabis is impacting their life currently?
 Not in a meaningful way that would outweigh my own need to mind my own business.”

 Unfortunately, not all people are of the same accepting viewpoint.
 Lovato’s recent declaration has received quite some backlash within the recovery community and within the addiction treatment industry.
-Some critics claim that “Cali sober” isn’t sobriety, and have formed the extreme view that by publicizing her brand of recovery, Lovato is leading people to their deaths.
+Some critics claim that “Cali sober” isn’t sobriety, and have formed the extreme view that by publicizing their brand of recovery, Lovato is leading people to their deaths.

 The Executive Director of Recovery Mountain, Karen Bownes, mocked the term California sober and cautioned “maybe it’s only for people who have never had an issue with substance abuse or addiction.”
 Founder and CEO of Isaiah House Inc Treatment Centers, Mark Lapalme, commenting in the same thread, stated that Lovato “should be shamed for leading many to their inevitable death.”
 Self-described family interventionist Richard J. T. Ryan went as far as catastrophizing that Cali sober is “a train wreck waiting to happen” and that “sobriety in recovery is abstinence.”